Oct 30, 2019

 nginx 4403 4430 nginx 29w REG 8,1 5779197 165960 /tmp/access.log (deleted)

-The eighth column in the eighth column we can see the file size in bytes, but we are interested in the location of the file descriptor, so that the first part of the path to it is the second output column, in this case 4403
+In the eighth column we can see the file size in bytes.
+However, we need to know the location of the file descriptor.
+The first part of the path to the file descriptor is the second output column, which is in our case4403.

-Run the command below by substituting 4403 after /proc/ and the file name in the grep pattern
+Run the command below by inserting 4403 after /proc/ and the file name in the grep pattern

 ls -l /proc/4403/fd | grep "/tmp/access.log"

-The output from the command should look something like this:
+The output from the command should look like this:

 l-wx------ 1 nginx nginx 64 Oct 30 15:21 29 -> /tmp/access.log (deleted)

-Here we see the second part of the path, this is the 9th column, number 29
+Here we can see the second part of the path — the 9th column, number 29.

 /proc/4403/fd/29